Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If you want to treat yourself to a unique souvenir and taste a lot of Christmas delicacies accompanied by some mulled wine, do not miss the Christmas markets of The South Bank's Christmas Market, Winter Wonderland, Christmas by the River, Leicester Square, Selfridges Christmas Market or Kingston Christmas Market, among others.
 You will enjoy like a child!

-7. Enjoy the best jazz music at EFG London Jazz Festival
+10. Enjoy the best jazz music at EFG London Jazz Festival

-Person playing Jazz| ©Victor Freitas
+Person playing Jazz| ©Víctor Freitas

-Person playing Jazz| ©Victor Freitas
+Person playing Jazz| ©Víctor Freitas

-If you are interested in the history and culture surrounding jazz, your visit to London in November is a good opportunity to attend the EFG London Jazz Festival, an event that since 1970 brings together emerging talents and artists of international stature to make the public enjoy the best music of the genre live in an electrifying evening.
+If you are interested in the history and culture surrounding jazz, your visit to London in November is a good opportunity to attend the EFG London Jazz Festival, an event that since 1970 brings together emerging talents and artists of international stature to make the public enjoy the best live music of the genre in an electrifying evening.

 I recommend you take a look at the festival website to check the artists performing each year and the dates of the concerts.
-Hurry to book your tickets because they sell out in less time than a rooster can crow!
+Hurry to book your tickets because they sell out in less than a rooster can crow!

-8. Get your boots on at Taste of London festival
+11. Get your boots on at Taste of London festival

 At the Taste food festival in London| ©Gary Bembridge